How a Secured Credit Card Can Work for You

 - Flexibility: Unlike a debit card that withdraws funds from your checking account instantly with each purchase, you’ll have a little more time to pay.
 You’re always in control.

 The downsides of some secured cards can include high interest rates and annual fees, but this isn’t always the case, so it pays to shop around.
-Financial institutions like SchoolsFirst Federal Credit Union offer share-secured credit cards [use the new link on the site] with no annual fee, competitive rates and a 25-day interest-free grace period each billing cycle.
+Financial institutions like SchoolsFirst Federal Credit Union offer share-secured credit cards with no annual fee, competitive rates and a 25-day interest-free grace period each billing cycle.
 You also benefit from perks such as extended warranties, security protections, and travel and emergency assistance services.

 How to make the most of your secured card